On this page...

-Reading books makes you smarter, more interesting, more intelligent, wiser, and a better person.
+Reading books makes you smarter, and more intelligent.

 If there are no books in life, it seems that there is no warm sunshine; if there are no books in life, it is as if there are no delicious snacks; if there are no books in life, it seems that there is no cool breeze.
 For everyone, books are inseparable companions and mentors.